Originally published Apr 13, 2021 and last updated Aug 12, 2021.

-In the current study, we speculated that the gRNA on pCas that is specific to the pMB1 replicon of pTargetF may exhibit a more serious leaky expression in BL21(DE3), which we presume caused pTargetF to be cut by Cas9.
+We speculated that the gRNA on pCas that is specific to the pMB1 replicon of pTargetF may exhibit a more serious leaky expression in BL21(DE3), which we presume caused pTargetF to be cut by Cas9.
 This would result in the lack of recovered transformants.
 Our speculation motivated us to update the pCas/pTargetF system.

 |Figure 1: The editing process begins with the addition of the sgRNA sequence in pEcgRNA.
 Next both plasmids are transformed in E. coli with the donor DNA for editing to take place.
 Then plasmids are cured from the cell.
 Steps 1-1 and 1-2 can be done simultaneously.
 Image from Li et al., 2021.|

 The updates involved the following changes.
 In pCas9, we 1) replaced the promoter of gRNA-pMB1 with PrhaB, 2) changed the replicon of pCas into a non-temperature-sensitive replicon, and 3) added the sacB gene for counterselection to yield pEcCas.
 In pTargetF, we replaced the original 20 bp specific sequences on pTargetF with the ccdB gene containing BsaI restriction enzyme sites at its ends to generate pEcgRNA.
 The ccdB serves as a counterselection marker and will be replaced by the sgRNA targeting the genomic site of interest.